A Eudoxian study of discriminant curves associated to normal surface singularities: Combinatorial invariance of jacobian Newton polygons

 The factor $h$ of the right side of \eqref{eq:factorpb} which is written between brackets defines the strict transform of $Z(f^b - \lambda g^a)$ by $\pi$ in the neighborhood of $q$.
 Its Newton polygon $\caln(h)$ is shown in Figure \ref{fig:NPoppineq}.
 The restriction $h_{\call}$ of $h$ to the unique compact edge $\call$ of $\caln(h)$ (in the sense of Definition \ref{def:initNP}) is:

 As $U_f, U_g$ are units of $\calo_{S_{\pi}, q}$, we have $U_f(0,0) \neq 0\neq U_g(0,0)$.
 Moreover, $\lambda \neq 0$ by hypothesis.
 Therefore, the univariate polynomial $\calp_{h, \call}(z)$ in the sense of Definition \ref{def:asspol} is a binomial.
 Because univariate binomials have only simple roots, we deduce from Proposition \ref{prop:Nndsimpleroots} that $h$ is Newton non-degenerate in the coordinates $(x,y)$.
-Therefore, equation \eqref{eq:factorpb} shows that $\pi^*(f^b- \lambda g^a)$ is also Newton non-degenerate, and that its associated Newton polygon is the translation of the polygon of Figure \ref{fig:NPoppineq} by the vector $(b \cdot \ord_{E_i}(f), a \cdot \ord_{E_j}(g))$.
+Therefore, equation \eqref{eq:factorpb} shows that $\pi^*(f^b- \lambda g^a)$ is also Newton non-degenerate, and that its associated Newton polygon is the translation by the vector $(b \cdot \ord_{E_i}(f), a \cdot \ord_{E_j}(g))$ of the polygon of Figure \ref{fig:NPoppineq}.
 As a consequence, Claim 2 is proved also in this case.

 {\bf Claim 3:} {\em There exists a good resolution $\psi : (S_{\psi}, E_{\psi}) \to (S, s)$ of $fg$ obtained by composing $\pi$ with a sequence of blow ups determined by $a,b$ and the combinatorial types of $\pi^*(f) $ and $\pi^*(g)$, which is a common good resolution of all the functions $f^b- \lambda g^a$ for varying $\lambda \in \C^*$}.